mesosphere/dcos-docs-site/pages/dkp/kaptain/1.3.0/install/air-gapped-dkp/index.md

 <p class="message--note"><strong>NOTE: </strong>Starting from the 1.3 release, Spark Operator is no longer installed by default with Kaptain.</p>

 In case you need to run Spark jobs on Kubernetes using Spark Operator, it needs to be installed separately.
-Use the following instructions to install Spark Operator from Kommander Catalog for your target platform:
+Use the following instructions to install Spark Operator from Kommander Catalog for [DKP 2.x][install-spark-dkp2].
-[Konvoy 1.x][install-spark-konvoy1] or [DKP 2.x][install-spark-dkp2].

 ### Load the Docker images into your Docker registry

 1. Download the image bundle file:
-    * Download `kaptain_air_gapped.tar.gz` that will contain the required artifacts to perform an air-gapped installation.
+    * Download `kaptain_air_gapped.tar` that will contain the required artifacts to perform an air-gapped installation.
-    * (Optional) Download the custom image artifacts `kaptain_air_gapped_cpu.tar.gz` or `kaptain_air_gapped_gpu.tar.gz` based on whether need CPU or GPU for your workloads.
+    * (Optional) Download the custom image artifacts `kaptain_air_gapped_cpu.tar` or `kaptain_air_gapped_gpu.tar` based on whether you need CPU or GPU for your workloads.

 2. Place the bundle in a location where you can load and push the images to your private Docker registry.